kevinmartinjos/beats-to-prose/README.md

 Some ideas:

 1. Use another LLM to grade the response.
-2. Use something like BLUE score (i.e n-gram overlap) to see if words in the beat are indeed present in the expanded prose
+2. Use something like n-gram overlap to see if words in the beat are indeed present in the expanded prose
+3. Use a summarization model to summarize the generated prose.
+How close is the summary to the original beat?
-3. User feedback (eg: thumbs up and thumbs down buttons)
+4. User feedback (eg: thumbs up and thumbs down buttons)

 ## What about cost and latency considerations?
 As long as the model is hosted by a third party, latency is to a certain extent out of our control.
 We can, however, have some control over latency through: